Law & Order: Special Victims Unit season 2: Production

-David J. Burke and Neal Baer served as chief executive producers to replace Robert Palm.
+David J. Burke and Neal Baer were chief executive producers, replacing Robert Palm.
 Baer took over in the season finale.
-Neal Baer, a former pediatrician, left ER to work for Dick Wolf's first Law & Order spin-off.
+Baer, a former pediatrician, left ER to work for Dick Wolf's first Law & Order spin-off.
 When explaining how he first became interested in the show, Neal Baer said he was "drawn to it by Mariska", who appeared in ER.
 Mariska Hargitay felt that Baer gave the show the direction it previously lacked and explained: "There was no consistency.
 Dick wasn't really here.
 We had no leader, we had no vision."
 Jonathan Greene also credited Baer with improving the quality of the show, saying "He literally took this, not just to the next level, but up five or six levels above that."
 In a video interview, Richard Belzer said "The show's better this year, so I think it's directly attributable to him being at the helm."

 The second episode of the season, "Honor," was based on a script that Jonathan Greene had written previously.
 In it, the squad is exposed to misogynistic "honor killings" used to punish women for adultery.
 As one reviewer puts it, "Airing one full year before the 9/11 terror attacks, this episode examines Taliban rules and plays differently today than it did when NBC first aired it."